White House warns "there will be consequences"

 Another factor may also be at play: The launch took place ahead of national elections in Japan on Sunday and in South Korea on December 19.
 North Korea is a crucial foreign policy issue in both of those countries.

-A launch had seemed unlikely to take place so soon after North Korea announced Monday that it was extending the launch window into late December, citing technical issues in an engine.
+A launch had seemed unlikely to take place so soon after North Korea announced Monday that it was extending the rocket’s launch window into late December, citing technical issues with an engine.

-Previous launch attempts by the North in 1998, 2006, 2009 and April this year failed to achieve their stated goal of putting a satellite into orbit and provoked international condemnation.
+Previous attempts by the North in 1998, 2006, 2009 and April of this year failed to achieve their stated goal of putting a satellite into orbit and provoked international condemnation.